 A minimum of 2-3 hours per week for at least 6 months is required.
 It is important that tutors attend regularly in order to build relationships with students.

-It is up to you and your student to arrange a time to meet after school or on the weekend at the local public library.
+It is up to you and your student to arrange a time to meet after school or on the weekend.
+For individual tutoring, this is to be at the local public library.
+For online tutoring, please visit our Online Tutoring page for more information.
 The minimum time required is 1-2 hours per week.

 Generally, homework clubs run between 3:30 pm and 5 pm, once per week.
 This varies between clubs.